Lancaster County Democratic Committee

 The County Committee is composed of elected Officers, the Executive Board members, elected State Committee members and elected committee people.
 Two committee people are elected to represent each designated precinct in the county.
 There are 256 precincts which are determined by the Lancaster County Elections Board, an agency of the County of Lancaster government.

 The County Committee meets at least once each year to conduct business and to endorse candidates.
 The County Committee also gathers every four years, on the years Pennsylvania regularly elects a Governor, to elect Officers.
 They may also meet at the call of the Chair, the Executive Board or by their own agreement to review the County Committee’s bylaws, set policy or conduct other business.

-Subcommittees of the Executive Board
+Subcommittees of the Lancaster County Democratic Committee

 - Bylaws Committee — Reviews and oversees edits to LCDC’s governing documents.

 - Campaign Committee — Oversees LCDC involvement in races relevant to Lancaster County.

 - Communications Committee — Oversees external and internal communication efforts.

 - Events Committee — Oversees planning and logistics of LCDC-level events.

 - Finance Committee — Oversees fundraising and budgeting efforts.